-Our campus is located in the native rainforest of the southern Oregon coast, half an hour from spectacular beaches.
+Our summer-time campus is located in the native rainforest of the southern Oregon coast, half an hour from spectacular beaches.
 Work began on the raw site in 2001 with many volunteers, visitors and those seeking knowledge.
-We now have a dozen cob, roundwood and strawbale buildings sculpted into the landscape.
-During the 2008 season, we built two small cob cabins and in 2009 a new bath house.
-In 2010 yet another sleeping cottage.
-In 2011, several new small structures on and off site including a carport and outdoor gathering space.
-In 2013, apprentices that continue on at our complex here in Oregon we expect to work on existing projects in various stages of completion where you will learn not only all phases of construction of a cottage, but also finish work, living roofs, earthen floors, rocket stoves and so much more.
-Our land is remote and rustic.
+We now have a dozen cob, roundwood and strawbale demonstration buildings sculpted into the landscape that you can tour and learn from.
+The land is remote and rustic.
 We wheelbarrow materials to the sites, up steep hills and across flimsy bridges.
 Don't expect city facilities; Eugene is 150 miles away, San Francisco is 500.
 Coquille (pop.
 4000) is close, 4 miles, with a bank, small natural food store, hardware store, etc. Local people are nice, conservative and very astute.
 Access passes close to the houses of several neighbors, so for their sakes we'll limit total town trips to one per day for all our needs.
 Expect all weather except snow.
 It is always cool at night, seldom gets too hot.
 Bugs are not a problem.

 3 meals a day, mostly vegan/vegetarian and organic.
 Your fee pays for involvement and some instruction, not gourmet specialties, so expect basic nutritious fare, nothing fancy.
 We can't cater to special diets yet there will be a range of options at most meals.
 Our policy is to use our own produce and purchased bulk supplies rather than buy packaging, buy local whenever possible, and avoid animal fats, products from distant producers and food with poisons on it.